pgriffey91/Federation-of-Fantasy-Footballers/README.md

   Cap Graveyard of tombstones for every dead-cap player.
 - **League Rosters** — every team's active roster / taxi / IR with salaries, collapsed by default (ranked by remaining cap space).
-- **Leaderboards** — Best Value Contracts, Highest Paid Players, Dead Cap Wall, Biggest Busts (worst points-per-dollar), Best Waiver Pickups (cheapest winning FAAB bids still producing), Most Improved (points-per-game trend, first half of the season vs. recent weeks), and Most Active Traders (a lighter, non-judgmental stand-in for "Best Trades," which we skipped — grading who won a trade is a value call, not something a formula should decide).
+- **Leaderboards** — Best Value Contracts, Highest Paid Players (with each player's season points and points-per-dollar alongside their salary), Dead Cap Wall, Biggest Busts (worst points-per-dollar, excluding players who simply haven't played — see note below), Best Waiver Pickups (cheapest winning FAAB bids still producing), Most Improved (points-per-game trend, first half of the season vs. recent weeks), and Most Active Traders (a lighter, non-judgmental stand-in for "Best Trades," which we skipped — grading who won a trade is a value call, not something a formula should decide).
+Note on Biggest Busts: Sleeper's stats API has no snap-count data at all, so games-actually-played (Sleeper's own per-week "gp" flag) is used instead to filter out injured/inactive players who scored 0 points because they never suited up — a player needs at least half of the season's weeks played so far (minimum 1) to qualify, so the list reflects underperformance rather than unavailability.
 - **Trade Machine** — pick two teams, select players to send each way, set retained salary, see the resulting cap space.
 - **Draft & FA** — a live 4-round/40-pick Draft Board for next season (picks